damek/cs336-assignment2-systems/cs336_systems/outputs/distributed_communication_single_node.md

 ```

 ## Deliverable
-> Deliverable: Plot(s) and/or table(s) comparing the various settings, with 2-3 sentences of com-
-> mentary about your results and thoughts about how the various factors interact.
+> Deliverable: Plot(s) and/or table(s) comparing the various settings, with 2-3 sentences of commentary about your results and thoughts about how the various factors interact.

 ```bash
 world_size: 2, MB: 1, max time taken: 0.00011833049211418256 seconds